openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   For more information, see :ref:`The Course Summary Page`.

-**Accessibility Label**
+**Accessible Label**

   The descriptive, identifying name that you supply when you add a problem component to your course.
-All problems require accessibility labels.
+All problems require accessible labels.

   For more information, see :ref:`Create Exercises`.